-The repository includes a list of registered format descriptors and instructions on how to submit new entries.
+The repository includes a list of registered format descriptors and instructions on how to submit new entries, as well as the encoding rules.

 Work continues within the group towards developing additional RIST specifications that include additional features.
 As the Activity Group develops and reaches consensus on new functions and capabilities, these documents will also be released in support of the RIST effort.
 For additional information about the RIST Activity group, or to find out about participating in the development of future specifications, please visit http://vsf.tv/RIST.shtml